-How to Run the Resource Configuration Utility
+How to Run the RCU

 The RCU is included on the Dell OpenManage Server Assistant CD shipped with your system.
-This CD includes an RCU directory that contains the main program plus a directory of .cfg files for many-but not all-ISA expansion cards.
+This CD includes an RCU directory that contains the main program.

 You can run the RCU directly from the CD or from a diskette that you create using the CD's main menu.
 Dell recommends that you run the RCU from a diskette because the RCU is not compatible with all operating systems.
-Also, using a diskette to run the utility allows you to copy any system configuration changes to the diskette for safe-keeping.
-See Chapter 2, "Using the Dell OpenManage Server Assistant CD," for instructions on creating an RCU diskette.
+Also, using a diskette to run the utility allows you to copy any system configuration changes to the diskette for safekeeping.
+See "Using the Dell OpenManage Server Assistant CD" for instructions on creating an RCU diskette.